 If default happens despite your best efforts, take a minute.
 Don’t panic.
 There are solutions to debt you can’t afford, and you’ll find one.

-Your first move should be to take a deep breath and contact your lender.
+Your first move should be to take a deep breath and contact your lender(s).
 They may be able to restructure your loan or let you skip a few payments.
+Alternatively, other options may be available.
+Here are some actionable steps you can take to recover from loan default:

 Get support: how credit counseling could help you

-Credit counseling agencies may also help you consolidate your unsecured accounts into a debt management plan, or DMP.
-And they may be able to negotiate more affordable terms from your creditors.
-Unlike most debt consolidation loans, you may qualify for a DMP even if you’re in default.
-However, DMPs must fully clear your balances in five years or fewer.
+Unlike most debt consolidation loans, you might qualify for a DMP even if you’re in default.
+However, DMPs are designed to fully clear your balances in five years or fewer, with no debt forgiveness.
 That could make the plan's payments unaffordable and cause you to drop out—and many people do.

 Negotiate your debt to get rid of it faster

-Debt negotiation can be intimidating and complicated, especially if you’re dealing with multiple accounts.
-Professional debt resolution specialists could make the process easier if you choose to go that route.
+DIY debt negotiation is possible.
+However, it can be intimidating, especially if you’re dealing with multiple accounts.
+Professional debt resolution specialists could make the process easier.

 What’s next